neuralmind-ai/information-extraction-t5/README.md

 # Installation

-Clone the repository and install by running:
+Clone the repository and install via:

 ```bash
 pip install .